 About Harry Joyce USA

-They took off the box to show the exposed chassis and sure enough the counterfeit Harry Joyce signature was along the bottom rim of the chassis.
+They took off the box to show the exposed chassis and sure enough, the counterfeit Harry Joyce signature was along the bottom rim of the chassis.
 Harry was so disappointed for the lad and was very delicate about what he was about to tell the new owner.
-Harry asked “would it be possible to return this amplifier to the person that sold it to you”?
-The young lad said “now why would I want to do that”?
-Harry gently broke the news to him by telling him that “this is not Harry Joyce’s signature”.
-Very defensively the lad said “now how would you know that”?
-“Well, I’m Harry Joyce and I didn’t build that amplifier and that certainly is not my signature”! “ I would suggest to you to tell the man you just bought this from that you just met Harry Joyce and he said that he did not build that amplifier and he can contact me if he’s got a problem with that.”
+Harry asked, “Would it be possible to return this amplifier to the person that sold it to you?”
+The young lad said, “now why would I want to do that?”
+Harry gently broke the news to him by telling him that “this is not Harry Joyce’s signature.”
+Very defensively the lad said, “Now how would you know that?”
+“Well, I’m Harry Joyce and I didn’t build that amplifier and that certainly is not my signature!
+I would suggest to you to tell the man you just bought this from that you just met Harry Joyce, and he said that he did not build that amplifier and he can contact me if he’s got a problem with that.”

 Brad Whitford of Aerosmith also has been seen using a Harry Joyce among other players in the pro field.
-We came into play when Harry’s US distributor was having a hard time selling Harry’s equipment basically because the distributor didn’t care much about it and was concentrating on a completely different line of business.
+We came into play when Harry’s U.S. distributor was having a hard time selling Harry’s equipment, basically because the distributor didn’t care much about it and was concentrating on a completely different line of business.
 Harry was thoroughly disgusted and was thinking that no one was interested in his amplifiers in the US.
-Then there was George Scholz who was always a huge HIWATT fan because of David Gilmour of Pink Floyd and a huge fan of Harry Joyce.
-Long story short we contacted Harry through our dear, friend Denis Cornell (superb amplifier builder) only to find out how heartbroken Harry was thinking that the U.S. was not interested in his amplifiers (so he thought).
-We convinced Harry that his first US distributor did not take it seriously enough and it was certainly no fault of Harry’s that his amps were not selling.
-Harry gave us a shot at it which proved to be a soul saver for him and his dream of becoming successful in the U.S. came true for real.
+Then there was George Scholz, who was always a huge HIWATT fan because of David Gilmour of Pink Floyd and a huge fan of Harry Joyce.
+Long story short, we contacted Harry through our dear, friend Denis Cornell (superb amplifier builder) only to find out how heartbroken Harry was, thinking that the U.S. was not interested in his amplifiers (so he thought).
+We convinced Harry that his first U.S. distributor did not take it seriously enough and it was certainly no fault of Harry’s that his amps were not selling.
+Harry gave us a shot at it, which proved to be a soul saver for him and his dream of becoming successful in the U.S. came true for real.

 The HARRY JOYCE amplifiers are built like no other.
 This was the reason Harry felt at ease with his legacy being continued by us.
-It started in the 1960′s by hand building amplifiers for Led Zeppelin, The Rolling Stones, Pink Floyd, The Who, The Kinks, Queen, who are just among a few “Rock And Roll Hall Of Famer’s” that made their way to the top with the help of Harry Joyce’s expertise.
-Harry Joyce was one of the finest people that anyone would have wished to be associated with.
+It started in the 1960′s by hand building amplifiers for Led Zeppelin, The Rolling Stones, Pink Floyd, The Who, The Kinks, Queen, who are just among a few “Rock and Roll Hall Of Famer’s” that made their way to the top with the help of Harry Joyce’s expertise.
+Harry was one of the finest people that anyone would have wished to be associated with.
 He was our dear friend first and business partner second.
 We did everything we could to make Harry’s time as worthy as his beginnings and Harry did everything he could to show us his love and appreciation for our love and dedication to him.
 Harry Joyce has been sorely missed by all but certainly never, ever forgotten.
-We still love and miss him and think about him everyday.
+We still love and miss him and think about him every day.